 Ancient grains are consumed as “whole” grains, which means you get the maximum nutritional benefit from them.
 Consuming the whole grain incorporates more nutritious plant parts (the fiber-dense bran and the nutrient-rich germ), which are otherwise processed out.
 The Mayo Clinic lists six healthy benefits derived from consuming fiber, four of which relate to reducing the risk of chronic diseases such as diabetes, cardiovascular disease, and cancer.

-For people concerned with high cholesterol, ancient grains like flax and chia also offer the benefit of Omega-3 and Omega-6, making both particularly beneficial.
-For vegans, flax and chia seeds are often processed for their oils to provide an Omega alternative to fish oils to address cholesterol concerns.
+For people concerned with high cholesterol, ancient grains like flax and chia also offer the benefit of Omega-3 and Omega-6.
+For vegans with cholesterol concerns, flax and chia seeds are often processed for their oils to provide an Omega alternative to fish oils.

-Refined grain products incorporate only the endosperm, which is the biggest part of kernel, and is comprised mostly of starchy carbohydrates and smaller amounts of protein and vitamins.
+Refined grain products incorporate only the endosperm, which is the biggest part of kernel.
+Then endosperm is comprised mostly of starchy carbohydrates and smaller amounts of protein and vitamins.